-We apply the HVSR method to a temporary seismic deployment and the permanent station KBS in northwest Svalbard to 25 investigate its applicability for permafrost active layer monitoring.
-Ambient noise HVSR variability is strongly affected by changing seismic noise conditions, but also reveals a seasonal trend.
+We apply the HVSR method to a temporary seismic deployment and the permanent station KBS in northwest Svalbard to investigate its applicability for permafrost active layer monitoring.
+As expected ambient noise HVSR variability is strongly affected by changing seismic noise external site conditions but also reveals a seasonal trend.
 A gliding peak frequency between 50 and 15 Hz is observed that most likely indicates a deepening thaw depth from June until September as confirmed by modeled HVSRs using the diffuse wavefield assumption.
 Furthermore, we describe a repeating, ocean swell and tide related seismic tremor in the record of KBS.
 We are able to extract the frequency-dependent ellipticity from the tremor radial-to-vertical spectral ratios.
-We

-30 find a significant seasonal variation between 4.5 and 5.5 Hz.
-Although these frequencies are less sensitive to shallow medium changes, we show that Rayleigh wave ellipticities are still affected by the than that the permafrost active layer.
+We find a significant seasonal variation between 4.5 and 5.5 Hz.
+Although these frequencies are less sensitive to shallow medium changes, we show that Rayleigh wave ellipticities are still affected by the thawnthawed permafrost active layer.

 Our results demonstrate that active layer monitoring would benefit from more purpose-built seismic networks and that interpretation of spectral ratio variability must be done carefully to exclude non-structural effects.
-In summary, we suggest the following recommendations for future passive seismic experiment that have the goal to measure permafrost active layer variability:
+We confirm previous, general recommendations and known issues of the HVSR method (Chatelain et al., 2008), which become even more important at the high frequencies needed to resolve the active layer HVSR peak.
+In summary, we suggest the following recommendations, including and emphasizing those given previously and being of special relevance for future passive seismic experiment that have the goal to measure permafrost active layer variability:

-- 1. The seismic sampling rate should be at least 200 Hz to capture HVSR peaks of shallow, emerging interfaces and to avoid apparent peaks close to the Nyquist frequency. - If logistically feasible, repeated maintenance at temporarily deployed instruments during the melt season is strongly recommended to keep ground coupling stable.
+- 1. The seismic sampling rate should be at least 200 Hz to capture HVSR peaks of shallow, emerging interfaces and to avoid misinterpretation of apparent peaks close to the Nyquist frequency. - 2.
+If logistically feasible, repeated maintenance at temporarily deployed instruments during the melt season is strongly recommended to keep ground coupling stable.
 Digging instruments deeper into the soil (if deployment is done during thawnthawed conditions) and/or using Posthole sensors if affordable is an alternative (Abbott et al., 2016).
-Cementing the sensor a few decimeters below the surface on a small plate might be another option. - 3.
-A careful evaluation of HVSR variability caused by non-structural effects must be performed, for example using colocated wind speed measurements.
-Time periods with strong wind noise should be excluded from analysis. - 4.
-The deployment of small-aperture seismic arrays with minimum 4 elements and with minimum inter-station distances not larger than 5 to 10 m is recommended to allow to: - (a) Measure the frequency- and time-dependent contribution of Rayleigh and Love waves at high frequencies (3c-SPAC method) since a change would affect HVSR amplitudes. - (b) Measure changing noise source directionality and resulting effects on HVSRs (backazimuth measurements with beamforming / FK analysis). - (c) Combine HVSRs measurements with seismic noise interferometry (James et al., 2017).
+Cementing the sensor a few decimeters below the surface on a small plate might be another option (Chatelain et al., 2008). - 3.
+A careful evaluation of HVSR variability caused by non-structural effects (e.g., Chatelain et al., 2008) must be performed, for example using co-located wind speed measurements.
+As noted in previous studies, time periods with strong wind noise should be excluded from analysis and/or an efficient wind shielding should be used. - 4.
+The deployment of small-aperture seismic arrays with minimum 4 elements and with minimum inter-station distances not larger than 5 to 10 m is recommended to allow to:

+- (a) measure the frequency- and time-dependent contribution of Rayleigh and Love waves at high frequencies (3c-SPAC method) since a change would affect HVSR amplitudes (Bonnefoy-Claudet et al., 2008). - (b) measure changing noise source directionality and resulting effects on HVSRs (backazimuth measurements with beamforming / FK analysis). - 5 (c) combine HVSRs measurements with seismic noise interferometry (James et al., 2017).

-- (d) Compare and evaluate HVSRs of close stations affected by more similar local noise and ground conditions. - 5.
-Making use of repeating directional noise sources if applicable has the potential to avoid source effects on the HVSRs.
+- (d) compare and evaluate HVSRs of close stations affected by more similar local noise and ground conditions. - 5.
+Making use of repeating directional noise sources if applicable has the potential to avoid source variability affecting effects on the HVSRs.
 If the frequency content of such a source is too low, temporal HVSR increase might still be connected to a peak at higher frequencies.
 In addition, a purpose-built linear seismic array aligned with propagation direction would allow to perform noise interferometry.